ManiruzzamanAkash/wp-react-kit/README.md

 # wp-react-kit
-A simple starter kit to work in WordPress with WP-script, React, React Router, Eslint, i18n easily in a minute.
+A simple starter kit to work in WordPress with WP-script, React, React Router, Tailwind CSS, PostCSS, Eslint, i18n easily in a minute.

 ----